score-compose

 Explore a variety of examples for score-compose, ranging from simple “hello world” setups to more complex configurations, including resource provisioning and multiple workloads.
 You can find these examples in our examples library.

-If you encounter any issues or have questions, feel free to reach out to us in the Score community Slack.
+If you encounter any issues or have questions, feel free to reach out to us in the the Score channel on the CNCF Slack (https://slack.cncf.io/).